-MANAGEMENT FUNDAMENTALS "TROJAN EXCHANGE I" COURSE #714301/714311 Ivy Tech BUSN105 3 credits
+MANAGEMENT FUNDAMENTALS "TROJAN EXCHANGE I" COURSE #714301/714311 Ivy Tech BUSN105 - 3 credits

 Do you want to learn how to run, or work in, a business?
-Not only is this class dual credit, but students in this class actually operate, manage, and make all the business decisions for our school store, the Trojan Exchange.
-Principles of Business Management focuses on the roles and responsibilities of managers as well as opportunities and challenges of ethically managing a business in the free-enterprise system.
-Students will attain first hand an understanding of management, team building, leadership, problem-solving steps and processes that contribute to the achievement of The Trojan Exchange's goals.
+Not only is this class dual credit, but students in this class will learn how to become a manager so that they can carry out managerial functions to run and make all the business decisions for our school store, the Trojan Exchange, which they can run in Trojan Exchange Year II.
+Management Fundamentals focuses on the roles and responsibilities of managers as well as opportunities and challenges of ethically managing a business in the free-enterprise system.
+Students will attain first hand an understanding of management, team building, leadership, problemsolving steps and processes that they can use in the student run store when they are able to take Trojan Exchange II in the future.
 The profit made in the school store is certainly one of the biggest incentives for these students.
-Being a part of the Business Academy, and running the school store, makes students eligible for scholarships offered to our Business Academy All-stars at the end of each year.
+Being a part of the Business Academy, and running the school store. makes students eligible for scholarships offered to our Business Academy Senior All-stars at the end of each year.